withtangent/docs/docs/functions-php/folder-structure.md

 - Adding your site logo to the WordPress login screen

 From there, we include a few other files from the `inc` folder, which include:
-- Enqueing scripts and styles
+- Enqueuing scripts and styles
-- Enquing custom blocks and block stylesheets
+- Enqueuing custom blocks and block stylesheets
 - A custom navwalker for accessible menus
 - Any custom theme options and helpers